hindu-comm/mail_stream_advaita-l/2017/08/is_this_jagat_mithyA/54__Praveen_R._Bhat.md

 > Swamiji's statement is different from the Sruti mantras?Kindly enlighten me.
 >

-​If Swamiji meant that statement as bAdhasAmAnAdhikaraNyam (bAdhyAyAM/ bAdhena sAmAdhikaraNyam), then it is the same.
+If Swamiji meant that statement as bAdhasAmAnAdhikaraNyam (bAdhyAyAM/ bAdhena sAmAdhikaraNyam), then it is the same.
 If not, its different.
 And since SSS followers themselves seem to have different interpretations, there is scope for benefit of doubt.
 Interestingly, for those who say that